nautechsystems/nautilus_trader/README.md

     """
     A simple moving average cross example strategy.

-    When the fast EMA crosses the slow EMA then enter a position at the market in that direction.
+    When the fast EMA crosses the slow EMA then enters a position at the market in that direction.

     Cancels all orders and closes all positions on stop.